Karoniaktajeh Louis Hall

 Karoniaktajeh Louis Hall (January 15, 1918 – December 9, 1993) was a Mohawk artist, writer and activist of the Kahnawake Mohawk Territory.
 He is most widely known for his design of the "Mohawk Warrior Flag", also known as the "Unity Flag", that was used as a symbol of resistance by the Rotisken’rakéhte, or Mohawk Warrior Society, in the 1990 Oka Crisis.
-Hall is known for being a strong participant in the reviving of the Haudenosaunee (Iroquois) spiritual traditions and Kanonsiononwe (Longhouse) culture.
-Hall was an expert on the Kaianera'kó:wa (Great Law of Peace), the Iroquois Confederacy constitution, and was a pivotal part of the establishment of the Ganienkeh Mohawk Territory.
+Hall is known for being a strong participant in the reviving of Haudenosaunee (Iroquois) spiritual traditions and Kanonsiononwe (Longhouse) culture.
+Hall was an expert on the Kaianera'kó:wa or Great Law of Peace, the Haudenosaunee constitution, and was a pivotal part of the establishment of the Ganienkeh Mohawk Territory.